Obstacker/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 (a) Formation.
 JBDAO was formed on July 15, 2021.
 The obligations of members of the DAO shall be determined pursuant to the Revised Uniform Unincorporated Nonprofit Association Act of 2008 (the "Act"), NRS §§ 81.700 to 81.890 inclusive, and this Agreement.

 #### Purpose.

+The primary purpose of **Juicebox DAO ("DAO")** helps people confidently run programmable and community funded treasuries from startup to scale, openly on Ethereum.
+The DAO and its community build and maintain the Juicebox protocol, a framework for funding and operating projects **("Member Projects")** openly on Ethereum.
+Its contracts allow communities to deploy an administrative NFT, programmable payment terminals for receiving **("Contributions")** and distributing funds **("Payouts")**, project tokens **("Project Tokens")** for community membership, and funding cycles for time-locked and recurring constraints—all in powerful, customizable ways.

 -   [See Misson and Purpose](./purpose.md)